adaorra/adaorra/README.md

 #  I'm Adaorra! 👋

 ## About Me
-I'm an aspiring DevOps engineer with a passion for cloud computing, Linux administration, and automation.
+I'm a junior DevOps engineer with a passion for cloud computing, Linux administration, and automation.
 I'm constantly exploring new technologies and working on exciting projects.

 ## 🛠️ Skills
 - **Operating Systems:** Linux (Ubuntu, CentOS, Red Hat)